Contact PHA :

 Reporting and Outbreak Management

 • If an outbreak of norovirus is suspected, send specimens to the Laboratory for testing.
 Seek advice from the IPC team in the hospital.
-The first contact for advice in a community or Care Home setting may be the Home/unit manager, the GP and the Public Health Agency (PHA).
+The first contacts for advice in a community or Care Home setting may be the Home/unit manager, the GP and the Public Health Agency (PHA).
 All precautions should be implemented immediately (including out-of-hours).
 Inform local facilities that you are experiencing an outbreak.
 Risk-assess whether unit/facility closures or staff/visitor restrictions are needed and feasible.

-• To expedite the investigation, it is necessary to create a list of affected patients with the date of onset of diarrhea or vomiting.
+• To expedite the investigation, it is necessary to create a list of affected patients with the date of onset of diarrhoea or vomiting.
 If admitted to the hospital, note the date and reason for admission.
 If an outbreak is suspected, follow the guidance in the policy for Outbreak Management.
 Closing a ward/ unit to new admissions may be necessary.
 This decision is made in consultation with the IPC team in acute settings or the PHA in community settings.
 During an outbreak, staff movement may need to be restricted, and staff from affected areas should not work in unaffected areas.